simonneutert/pizza-dough-calculator/README.md

 This project is not much more than a cheap rip-off from [Städler Made](https://www.stadlermade.com).
 Who have undeniabely one of THE BEST recipes for pizza dough's on their website!

+☝️ Please bear in mind that the recipe's in this project are adjusted to our household and taste.

 Please, visit their page and take a look around before continuing here, they really deserve it!
 All the following text/recipe/howto content is a copy taken from: https://www.stadlermade.com/pizza-calculator/ (last copied 2022-09-23)